fosspill/FFMT-Website/content/docs/mods/configuration.md

 +++
-title = "Configuration file"
+title = "Configuration File"
-description = "Example values for the configuration file" weight = 99 draft = false toc = false bref = "Directories can be confusing"
+description = "Example values for the configuration file" weight = 6 draft = false toc = false bref = "Directories can be confusing"